jejacks0n/khronos-procedural-rings/readme.md

 1. Place a HyperRing Base - they come in 0.625m, 1.25m, and 2.5m sizes.
 2. Hover over the base and while pressing the `r` key, move your mouse to adjust the ring radius.
 3. Once you have the radius desired you can add a HyperRing strut.
-The struts come in a few flavors, and can be placed with different symmetries and at angles for various effects so play around.
+The struts come in a few flavors, and can be placed with different symmetries and at angles for various effects, so play around.
-4. Once the struts have been placed they will be magically lengthened to the specified radius and a toroid will be created.
+4. Once the struts have been placed they will be magically lengthened to the specified radius and a toroid will be created connecting them and creating the HyperRing.
-5. As a final step you can hover over the toroid and make adjustments to it's size and shape.
-Use the `r` key to adjust the radius, and `s` to adjust shape.
+5. As a final step you can hover over the toroid or struts and make adjustments to it's size and shape.
+Use the `t` key to adjust the size, and `s` to adjust shape.

 ## Screenshots